 How to appear in search results and on Google

 We've all been there...constantly checking Google to see if our site is showing up and wondering where it could possibly be.
 After all, surely Google should know about what you do and make sure you are shown along side your competitors?
-Below we take a look at a few of the reasons you might not be appearing in search results as well as providing a few little tips on what you can quickly do to jump up onto Google.
+Below we take a look at a few of the reasons you might not be appearing in search results, as well as providing a few little tips on what you can quickly do to jump up the rankings.

 Does your site have no ranking at all?

-The first thing that needs to happen before you site can work it's way up the search rankings is for the search engines (Google, Bing, Yahoo and the like) to crawl the site, read the text on it, and understand what the site is about.
-If you have a new site, the simple answer may just be that Google has not crawled the site at all.
+The first thing that needs to happen before your site can work it's way up the search rankings is for the search engines (Google, Bing, Yahoo and the like) to crawl the site, read the text on it, and understand what the site is about.
+If you have a new site, the simple answer may just be that Google is yet to crawl the site.
 If you do nothing, it could potentially be weeks before Google picks it up in one of it's crawls and actually indexes it.
 Their is no real way to force that crawl, but you can give Google a nudge to make sure it does look at the site.
 By creating a Google Search Console account, submitting a sitemap and requesting Google 'fetch' the site - you'll be making sure the search engine knows to crawl it.

 If your site has been live for a while (months), or still isn't appearing in any search results after a Google Search Console submission, then it's possible there is something on your site telling the search engines not to crawl it.
 This 'no index' feature may be coded into the site, or it may simply be an option in your content management system you need to make sure is set correctly.
 Have a look in the backend and see if you can find that option and make sure your site isn't set to not be indexed.

 Is your site ranked, but you can't find it?